- Energy Resource Centers

 Although John-Ryan spends most of his time in the winter skiing, he saves his summers for traveling to see live music, mountain biking, and hiking with his labrador, Wilson.

 John-Ryan manages all of Walking Mountains’ Energy programs, facilitates the local Energy Smart Colorado program, and works with the regional Energy Smart development team.

 Brad joined Energy Smart Colorado at Walking Mountains at the beginning of 2014.
-As the Energy Programs Coordinator, Brad handles the administrative aspects of the Energy Smart program and acts as an energy coach for homeowners and businesses.
-He is passionate about helping the mountain community reduce its impact on climate change.
+As the Energy Programs Coordinator, Brad handles the administrative aspects of the Energy Smart program and as a BPI Building Analyst acts as an energy advisor for homeowners and businesses.
+He is passionate about helping the mountain community reduce it’s impact on climate change.
 Brad previously worked for Beaver Creek Resort’s Environmental Department and the Eagle Valley Alliance for Sustainability.
 He also was a member of the building maintenance staff at the Phillip Merrill Environmental Center in Annapolis, the first ever LEED platinum certified building.
 Brad is originally from Maryland and attended Eckerd College, earning a B.A. in Psychology.
 He is currently working on an M.S. in Environmental Policy and Management with a concentration in Energy and Sustainability through the University of Denver.
-In his free time, Brad loves to ski powder, mountain bike, and hike 14ers.
+In his free time, Brad loves to ski powder, mountain bike, and climb 14ers.